divkit/divkit/client/web/divkit/README.md

 Components with an action containing a protocol from the list will be rendered as `<a>`, and clicking on them will be processed by the browser.
 Protocols outside the list will cause the element to be rendered as a button-like, and clicking on them causes an 'onCustomAction'.

+#### tooltipRoot

+`/client` and `/client-hydratable`

+HTMLElement, optional.

+Allows to attach tooltips to the custom root, outside of `target`.
+Useful to avoid cropping.

 ### extensions

 `Map<string, DivExtensionClass>`, optional.